wkgcass/Latte-lang/ltls.md

 	import java::util::List
 	import java::util::Collections._

-these import statements means import all types from package `java::awt`, and import type `java::util::List` and import all static fields and methods from `java::util::Collections._`
+these import statements means import all types from package `java::awt`, and import type `java::util::List` and import all static fields and methods from `java::util::Collections`

 when trying to retrieve a type, it firstly tries to seek from import that specifies type simple name.